HackYourFutureBelgium/home/admin/tasks/admin-work.md

 > Eventhough it is a good idea to plan the scheduel and try to keep everything on time, many factors can change the situation.

-> It is Good to keep in mind that classes in person can be very different than classes online.
-In person, the students can be proactive and responsive to the material.When it comes to online, students can be quite and ditached. one way to keep students participating online, is to go to each group zoom room and ask each some questions even if there is a coach with them.
+> It is good to keep in mind that classes in person can be very different than classes online.
+In person, the students can be proactive and responsive to the material.
+When it comes to online, students can be quiet and detached.
+One way to keep students participating online, is to go to each group's zoom room and ask each some questions even if there is a coach with them.